New-Era-Technology-AU/spfxdevcon/README.md

 # SharePoint Framework Dev Container Template for new Projects

 A starter customizable template to quickly develop SPFx solutions.
+Note for latest versions of Docker Desktop you need to specific the server hostname to "127.0.0.1" this can be done in the file config/serve.json. under "https" : true add "hostname": "127.0.0.1",

 ## Steps to execute
 * Clone the repo into a dev container